villinoid/systems_chess/README.md

 - To save the game, type "save" as player 1, and when prompted, choose a name for the save file.
     - When a game is saved, the client will auto-disconnect
     - You can load this game in later when re-connecting the client and typing in the name
-- To exit, both players and server need to "Ctrl+C" - Otherwise the server will attempt a reconnection.
+- To exit, both players and server need to "Ctrl+C".
+Otherwise, the server will attempt a reconnection.

 ### Notes
 - The terminal being used has to support unicode output